2007–08 Coppa Italia

-The 2007–08 Coppa Italia was the 61st edition of the tournament.
+The 2007–08 Coppa Italia was the 61st edition of the national domestic tournament.
 Fixtures were announced at 16:00 CET, July 25, 2007.
-The tournament began on August 14, 2007, and ended on May 24, 2008 with a single-match final to be played at the Stadio Olimpico in Rome.
-For the fourth consecutive season, Roma and Internazionale were the finalists.
-Roma won the tournament by a score of 2–1 in the final.
+The tournament began on August 14, 2007, and ended on May 24, 2008, with a single-match final played at the Stadio Olimpico in Rome.
+For the fourth consecutive tournament, Roma and Internazionale were the finalists.
+Roma won the tournament 2–1 in the final.

-The format of the 2007–08 Coppa, which was announced on June 28, 2007, is a major departure from the format used in previous years.
-The new format reduces the number of competitors to the 42 teams which will play in Serie A and Serie B for the 2007–08 season; no Serie C teams participated in the tournament.
+The format of the 2007–08 Coppa, which was announced on June 28, 2007, was a major departure from the format used in previous cup tournaments.
+The new format reduced the number of competitors to the 42 teams that would play in Serie A and Serie B for the 2007–08 season; no Serie C teams participated in the tournament.
 Also, the rather unusual two-leg final was eliminated.

 Seedings and format

-The format for pairings will be as follows:
+The format for pairings were as follows: